-This Deliverable addresses the content ideation and production scenarios for pilot 1 and 2 of the ImmersiaTV project, as well as a requirement analysis regarding technical specifications and software development needs that have to be considered to create and deliver synchronous experiences based on omnidirectional and directive video for live events across devices (HMD, tablet, TV).
+This deliverable addresses the content ideation and production scenarios for pilot 1 and 2 of the ImmersiaTV project, as well as a requirement analysis regarding technical specifications and software development needs that have to be considered to create and deliver synchronous experiences based on omnidirectional and directive video for live events across devices (HMD, tablet, TV).

 In Section 2, the off-line and live pilot use cases are suggested, based on insights gathered from interviews and brainstorms with professional content creators and end users (D2.1 and D2.2).
 Key pilot concepts are introduced, followed by a detailed reference pilot content scenario.
 For pilot 1 in particular, we describe the different shooting options for simultaneous recording of directive and omnidirectional content.
 For pilot 2, the foreseen ImmersiaTV extension of traditional TV capturing of cyclocross in the pilot set-up is described, and the targeted experience is illustrated and explained based on concrete user interface examples.
+For off-line pilot 3, we elaborate the new concepts introduced that come with the newly introduced exploration mode.
+For the live pilot 3, we describe the extensions with regard to live pilot 2.

-Based on these pilot content scenarios, we describe in Section 3 the corresponding production and consumption scenarios and user stories for off-line and live immersive content creation in ImmersiaTV, approached from both professional and end user perspective.
-Then we discuss the consequences these user scenarios have in terms of technical specification and software requirements in the context of content creation within the scope of ImmersiaTV (multi-platform content based on omnidirectional video).
+Based on these pilot content scenarios, we describe in Section 3 the corresponding production and consumption scenarios and user stories for off-line and live immersive content creation in the three ImmersiaTV pilots, approached from both professional and end user perspective.
+Then we discuss the consequences these user scenarios have in terms of technical specification and software requirements in the context of content creation within the scope of ImmersiaTV (multiplatform content based on omnidirectional video).
 For off-line documentary production we have detected the need for developing three tools: